folio-org/mod-orders/README.md

     * if PO Line already exists, update it and any sub-objects
     * if PO Line exists in the database, but not in the request, delete this PO Line
     * if PO Line exists in the request but not in the database, create PO Line
+* In case an order's status changes from Pending to Open and updates are required in the Inventory, it does the following:
+  * Find or create instance record
+  * Find or create holding record
+  * Find or create item record per unit of physical/electronic quantity identified in the order line record

 Upon receiving a request to delete a PO, it does the following:
 * Retrieve PO lines by the `id` of the PO and delete them; then